 Among projects encountered along the way are creating a Greek costume, making fried pancakes with honey and sesame seeds, creating a Greek vase, building a model of a Greek temple, conducting an experiment, creating greaves, making a Hoplite shield, and constructing a Spartan sword.

 The Online Unit Studies are more specifically laid out than most other digital unit studies I have reviewed.
 While students can choose which book to read, other activities are laid out sequentially, and students should do all or most of them.
-I love the way Napoli links to online tools then gives an assignment that helps students learn how to use the tools in interesting ways while learning useful information.
-Sites linked in the study seem very appropriate for children, although I did note one link in Memorial Day with a caution for sensitive children.
+I love the way the studies link to online tools then give assignments that help students learn how to use the tools in interesting ways while learning useful information.
+Sites linked in the study seem very appropriate for children, although I did note one link in the Memorial Day study with a caution for sensitive children.
 Studies require students to read, write, and respond in other ways demonstrating their learning, so these studies are much more than entertainment and fun activities.